google/triggerator/README.md

 ./build-n-deploy.sh
 ```

+But if you are going to update your application from a different machine or by different person from within its Cloud Shell it won't work because your newly cloned repository doesn't have `app.yaml` of your application (that was generated/created during installation).
+And running `setup.sh` again against a project with deployed application is not a good idea (you will lose your data).
+So what you need to do instead is to get `app.yaml` from place/person who did the initial installation.
+To simplify this process `setup.sh` copies `app.yaml` to a GCS bucket called "$PROJECT_ID-setup" and `update.sh` takes it from there if there's no local app.yaml.
+So it's recommended to use `update.sh` for updating applications.

-There is no published artifacts anywhere for the solution so currently there's no a strict notion of release.
+There is no published artifacts anywhere for the solution so currently there's no a strict notion of *release*.
 But since the v1 the project maintainers are going to track all significant changes (especially breaking ones if they happen) and features in `CHANGELOG.md` and update `version` field in `package.json` files for backend and frontend.

 ## Architecture